The Latest on Selection Sunday: Tide, Bonnies win titles - WTMJ

 There were no potential “bid stealers” in the early games.

 No. 6 Alabama won the Southeastern Conference by beating LSU, but the Tigers are in good shape to earn an at-large bid.
-The Crimson Tide closed its case for a No. 1 seed with an 80-79 victory.
+The Crimson Tide made their case for a No. 1 seed with an 80-79 victory.

 St. Bonaventure beat VCU to win the Atlantic 10’s automatic bid as the top seed in the conference.
 The Rams went into the game expected to be on the right side of the bubble no matter the result, but they’ll have to wait a few hours to make it official.